 2 coffee spoons of salt.
 That's close to 5 grams of salt.
 Remember WHO's recommendation?
 5 g of salt per day!
-One quick lunch and you already go beyond the daily recommendation!
+One quick lunch and you have already gone beyond the daily recommendation!

 In a frozen pizza

 2 tablespoons of salt.
 That's 3,6 grams of salt!
 How about trying a new homemade recipe for pizza?